AbayIbrayev/ionic4-todoApp/README.md

 * https://ionicframework.com/docs/building/running
 2. **To run on Android:**
 * https://ionicframework.com/docs/building/android (Android build is added, only need to run it)

+3. **To run on iOS:**
+* If you want to run it on IOS here is a documentation: https://ionicframework.com/docs/building/ios

 # Preview the ToDoster
 <p align="center">